The blog posts are:

 Where NGINX was focused on a single instance, running on a single host, and managing traffic on that host, Controller focuses on managing your Layer 7 networks, integrating all of your systems holistically.

-We have a lot to show you today, and it’s just a subset of what will be in the beta that we’re delivering in October.
+We have a lot to show you today, and it’s just a subset of what will be in the beta that we’re delivering soon.
 Come by the booth afterwards so we can show you the product, and get some feedback from you about what you think is important.

 What is the Controller?
 When we started, we had a number of goals we were trying to achieve: the first and most important was making NGINX easy.